joma74/udemy-docker-k8s-tcg/README.md

 . ./bin/exporttravisenvglobaltolocalenv.sh
 ```

-## Travis-To-Local-With-GCP Usage
+## Travis-To-Local-With-GCP Environment

 The following commands

-- source the env/global section of travis.yml to the local env
+- sources the env/global section of travis.yml to the local env
 - configures the gcloud to access the GCP

 ```sh